 Mechanisms Of Trade

-Nature Needs More believes that it is impossible to tackle the illegal trade in flora and fauna until the legal trade is regulated and managed more effectively.
+Nature Needs More believes that it is impossible to tackle the illegal trade in flora and fauna until the legal trade is modernised.
 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is the multilateral treaty put in place to manage the legal trade in endangered flora and fauna; CITES entered into force on 1 July 1975.

-CITES has been in place for 44 years and has had only 1 review of its effectiveness, which was 25 years ago in 1994.
-The compliance with CITES rules and appendix listings relies on a paper-based system of permits designed in the early 1970s that cannot be reconciled with customs records at present or cope with modern day levels of trade.
-For these and additional factors, Nature Needs More asserts that it is impossible to tackle the illegal trade in Flora and Fauna until the legal trade is regulated and managed more effectively.
+CITES has been in place for over 44 years and has had only 1 review of its effectiveness, which was 25 years ago in 1994.
+The compliance with CITES rules and appendix listings relies on a 1970s paper-based system of permits that cannot be reconciled with customs records at present or cope with modern day levels of trade.
+For these and additional factors, Nature Needs More asserts that it is impossible to decisively tackle the illegal trade in endangered species until the legal trade system is modernised to 21st century standards.

-Given the value of the trade in flora and fauna, permit fraud and the lack of real-time reporting and reconciliation enable massive abuses of the legal trade system by wildlife traffickers.
-As a result, the illegal trade is now estimated to be worth up to US$258 billion annually.
+The value of the trade in flora and fauna together with permit fraud and the lack of real-time reporting and inability to reconcile this 1970s paper-based, stand alone system enable massive abuses of the legal trade system by wildlife traffickers.
+As a result, the illegal trade is now estimated to be worth up to US$258 billion annually, which means the illegal trade could be valued at 80% of the value of the legal trade; again demonstrating how ineffective the CITES permit and trade monitoring system is in reality.

 More information can be found in Nature Needs More blogs Ensuring CITES is Relevant and Effective, CITES – The Trade System That Doesn’t Know What It Doesn’t Know and CITES Signatories, Time To Show Leadership, Before It’s Too Late.